ATL - SFO

 The average price of all round-trip flights from Atlanta to San Francisco clicked on KAYAK for each day over the last 12 months.

 When flying from Atlanta to San Francisco, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Atlanta, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Atlanta, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Atlanta to San Francisco?